Etol1LC/rmp/README.md

 # RMP

-RMP is a ByteBeat system that allows you to live code and evaluate ByteBeat expressions using Bash, Vim and PureData.
+RMP is a ByteBeat system that allows you to live code and evaluate ByteBeat expressions using Bash and PureData.

 ## Description